glennfrutiz/demo-repo/README.md

 # Demo
-//md stands for mark down. easy way to format your test in these files
+//md stands for mark down. easy way to format your text in these files